Modeling of pipeline pressure control

-This example demonstrates the modelling of pressure control in a pipeline.
+This example demonstrates the simulation of pressure control in a pipeline.

-The pipeline is described by blocks of the physical modelling library, in particular, the Volume block is responsible for its volume.
+The pipeline is described by the blocks of the physical modeling library, in particular, the Volume block is responsible for its volume.

-Through Valve 1 the liquid flows from Source to Volume.
-This in turn is connected to a Pressure sensor, from which the signal is fed to the control system represented by an adder, a setpoint adjuster and a PID controller.
+Through Valve 1, liquid flows from the Source unit to the Volume unit.
+In turn, a pressure sensor ** is connected to it, from which the signal is sent to the control system, represented by an adder, a setpoint sensor and a PID controller.

-The PID controller sends a control signal to Valve 1 to open or close, providing pressure regulation.
+The PID controller sends a control signal to Valve 1 to open or close, providing pressure control.

-To the right of the Volume block, in the fluid path, is the Leak block, which is, like Valve 1, a controlled throttle.
+To the right of the Volume block, along the path of fluid movement, there is a block Leakage, which is, like Valve 1, a controlled throttle.

-The Leak block creates some "random" fluid flow from the simulated pipeline.
+Block Leakage creates some "accidental" leakage of liquid from the simulated pipeline.

-The fluid passing through this block eventually enters the Discharge, which is described by an infinite reservoir with a given pressure.
+The liquid passing through this unit eventually enters the Discharge, which is described by an infinite reservoir with a set pressure.

 Boundary conditions

-- At the source, the pressure is always maintained at 151.3 kPa.
+- The pressure in the source is always maintained at 151.3 kPa.

-- In the reservoir, which characterises the space where the liquid is discharged through a leak, the pressure is always 50 kPa.
+- In the tank, which characterizes the space where the liquid is discharged through a leak, the pressure is always 50 kPa.

 Initial conditions: